Do you want a career that lets you work on your time, at your place and even on your terms?

 Finally, if an entrepreneur or business needs help a few times a week or month, but not enough to justify hiring a full time employee, this route works perfectly.

-What VAs do?
+What work do VAs do?

 Most VAs are able to tackle jobs that can be done online, often working with multiple employers.
 They range from administrative and creative to technical & support services.
 Here’s a list of 50 skills and services you can offer as a VA.